Some links in this post may be affiliate links

 Sempervivum is a genus of about 40 species of flowering plants which are endemic from Morocco to Iran, through the mountains of Iberia, the Alps, Carpathians, Balkan mountains, Turkey, the Armenian mountains, northeastern part of Sahara Desert and the Caucasus.

-If you are looking to add this plant to your collection, Houseleeks are available online on Etsy (Link to Etsy).
+If you are looking to add Houseleeks to your collection, you may obtain them online from Etsy (Link to Etsy).

-Houseleeks (Sempervivum) flourish in bright light with 4-6 hours of direct sunshine, average warmth of 16-280C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding during the growing season.
+To care for Houseleeks indoors, provide bright light with 4-6 hours of sunshine, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding in the growing season.

 Sempervivum require pruning to keep the plant neat and minimize pest and disease infestation.
-Repotting is only needed when the plant becomes pot-bound.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Sempervivums have no need for high humidity; average room humidity of 50-55% is good for these plants.
-Ensure that there is good air circulation for the plants to prevent fungal disease infestations.
+Sempervivums have no need for extra humidity; a humidity of 50-55% is good for these plants.
+Ensure good air circulation to reduce fungal diseases.

-Feed Houseleeks every 2 weeks during the growing season with a balanced, liquid fertilizer.
-Stop feeding during the dormancy stage (cold season) as growth is minimal at this time.
+Feed Houseleeks with a balanced, water-soluble fertilizer every 4 weeks during the growing season to boost growth.
+Ensure to follow the manufacturer's instructions on the label.
+Stop feeding in the dormancy stage (cold season) as growth is minimal at this time.

 Houseleeks have a small root system so frequent repotting is not necessary.
-Repot at the beginning of the growing season only when it has become crowded in its current pot.
+Repot at the beginning of the growing season only when crowded in its current pot.

-Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Use a pot 1 size larger that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Use a shallow pot and be careful not to bury the stems to prevent rotting.
-Check out these succulents pots available on Amazon.
+Check out these succulents pots on Amazon.

 Pruning Houseleeks is easy.
 Remove dead and diseased leaves to keep the plant neat and also reduce pests and disease infestations.

-Houseleeks (Sempervivum) can be propagated at the beginning of the growing season from offsets which form at the base of the plant.
+Houseleeks are best propagated at the beginning of the growing season, from offsets which form at the base of the plant.

-Houseleeks (Sempervivum) growing problems include loss of leaf color, rotting, yellowing, shrivelled leaves, pests and diseases among others.
+Sempervivum common problems are loss of leaf color, plant dying, diseases, pests among others.
 Keep reading for more on these problems and how to fix them.

-Loss of leaf color in Houseleeks is due to too little light as they prefer bright light with at least 4-6 hours of direct sunlight.
-Too little light will cause the leaves to loss their vibrant colors therefore, move your Sempervivum to a brighter spot or instal grow lights if the natural light is inadequate.
+Loss of leaf color on Houseleeks is due to too little light.
+Move the plant to a brighter spot where it will receive bright light with at least 4-6 hours of sunshine or instal a grow light if the natural light is enough.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.